Gothdir/ComfyUI-SpeakerSplit/README.md

 ## Installation

-Clone into your ComfyUI `custom_nodes` folder:
+### 1. Clone the node

 ```bash
 cd ComfyUI/custom_nodes
 git clone https://github.com/Gothdir/ComfyUI-SpeakerSplit
 ```

-The node **works out of the box** in MFCC mode with only the torch / torchaudio / numpy that already ship with ComfyUI.
-For the far more accurate **ECAPA** mode, install the optional dependencies.
+### 2. Install the ECAPA dependencies (do this — don't skip it)

-### Portable ComfyUI / ComfyUI-Easy-Install
+The node *can* run on nothing but the torch / torchaudio / numpy that ship with ComfyUI (MFCC mode), but that mode only tells clearly different voices apart and falls over on anything subtle. **ECAPA is what makes this node actually work**, so treat the step below as part of the normal install, not an optional extra.

-Run these **from the `python_embeded` folder** of your install:
+**Portable ComfyUI / ComfyUI-Easy-Install** — run these **from the `python_embeded` folder** of your install:

 ```bat
 cd /d <your-path>\python_embeded